 The 19th and 20th May, a hundred of women leaders from Africa, Latin America and Europe will hold a major meeting in Madrid.
 Under the name ‘Women’s Bridges.
-Proposals from the South for global change’, they will debate the major issues of concern to the planet.
+Proposals from the South for global change’, they will debate the major issues of concern to the global population.
 The aim is to ensure that they are heard and taken into account.
-To this end, they will draw up a document with proposals to be presented to the international community.
+To this end, they will prepare a document with proposals which will be presented to the international community.

 In this section we introduce you to some of these leaders.
 They are all women who will impress you.
-We have had to make a choice and the decision has been based on those who are going to be coordinators of the different working groups, but you will find biographies of all the participants on this website.
+We have made the choice of presenting you those who are going to be the coordinators of the different working groups, but you will find biographies of all the participants on this website.

-Today we introduce you to NANA OYE BAMPOE ADDO , who with Chariry Kaluki, co-ordinates the working group “Social policies and public goods”
+Today we introduce you to NANA OYE BAMPOE ADDO, who co-ordinates the working group “Social policies and public goods”

-She is a lawyer by profession and was Minister of Gender, Children and Social Protection between 2013 and 2017.
-Her tenure saw the development of many social protection policies and she faced opposition from those who did not share her legislative advances to give gay people the same rights as any other citizen.
+She is a lawyer by profession and former Minister of Gender, Children and Social Protection between 2013 and 2017.
+Her mandate saw the development of many social protection policies and she faced opposition from those who did not share her legislative advances to give gay people the same rights as any other citizen.

 In a long list of commitments and responsibilities we have found her directing the Human Rights Advocacy Centre, advising the International Consortium on Reproductive Rights, on the steering committee of the International Consortium on Abortion, in the International Network of Freedom of Information Advocates, in the secretariat of the International Federation of Women Lawyers, as a drafter of the NEPAD report on Ghana… It is almost impossible to name them all.
-She has also spearheaded campaigns to investigate human rights violations in Ghana.
+It should also be noted that he has spearheaded campaigns to investigate human rights violations in Ghana.

 Nana Oye is a firm believer in the inclusion of women in all spheres of society and especially in politics, where they can exert influence.